beskridge/Linux101-Resources/exercises.md

 ## Installing Software

 ### Package Management: Debian Systems
-1. Use debian.org to find the DEB for the latest version of the game xscorch that is compatible with your system.
-Download the deb file and install it in your system.
+1. Use debian.org to find the DEB for the latest version of the game `xscorch` that is compatible with your system.
+Download the `deb` file and install it in your system.
-1. Install the ruby programming language on your system using apt.
+1. Install the ruby programming language on your system using `apt`.
 1. Install the wireshark program using a GUI package manager.

 ### Package Management: RedHat Systems
-1. Use rpmfind.net to find the RPM for the latest version of the game ninvaders that is compatible with your system.
-Download the rpm and install it in your system.
+1. Use rpmfind.net to find the RPM for the latest version of the game `ninvaders` that is compatible with your system.
+Download the `rpm` and install it in your system.
-1. Install the ruby programming language on your system using yum.
+1. Install the ruby programming language on your system using `yum`.
 1. Install the wireshark program using a GUI package manager.

 ### Manually Installing Software